+The core network may trigger a network verification procedure in a UE in RRC_CONNECTED as to verify the reported GNSS location is consistent with network-based assessment to within 5-10 km.
+It is up to the network to determine which services the UE is allowed to access before the UE verification procedure has been completed.
+It is up to network implementation how to handle Release 18 UEs which does not support the location verification.

 For UE location verification based on multi-RTT with single satellite in NTN, at least the following UE and gNB measurements specified in TS 38.215 [59] are reported: gNB receive-transmit time difference at the uplink time synchronization reference point, UE receive-transmit time difference, UE receive-transmit time difference subframe offset and DL timing drift.